 ABM Is Time-Tested Marketing at Scale

 As a marketer who has long been passionate about branding, strategic planning, storytelling and understanding the customer journey, Account Based Marketing is music to my ears.
-Especially as I delve into this large and complex ecosystem of sales and marketing technology and technographic data here at HG Data.
+Especially as I delve into this large and complex ecosystem of sales and marketing technology and technographic data here at HG Insights.

 For starters, Account Based Marketing is not a new concept.
 As many others have noted, in many ways ABM is revitalizing the time-tested strategy of understanding the customer.
 With a few new twists (er, tactics) we’re now able to scale what traditionally was a mostly one-on-one process.
 And that’s key.
 Marketing automation, new tech tools and big data enable us to take the traditional approach to highly focused and targeted sales and marketing and extrapolate out to the universe of prospects that match our ideal customer profile (ICP).